 Property development can be exciting; it is a diverse sector from converting small studios to large houses.
-There are so many ways you can manage the development.
+There are so many ways you can manage development.
 Funding options are incredibly varied and integrated.
 Particularly if you don’t have much previous experience in developing, there are plenty of pitfalls that you will need to avoid as well, and you will be learning as you go along as you would with any other career.
-Here we will be explaining some of the useful tips and information, so you don’t make the mistakes so many have made when getting started.
+Here we will be explaining some useful tips and information, so you don’t make the mistakes so many have made when getting started.

 One crucial factor is to be realistic right from the start.

 Assess your current experience, and what are you capable of doing, what is your financial situation?
 All these aspects will affect your ability to develop a project.
 We can help you understand what to expect when taking your application forward to potential lenders.

 What are lenders looking for when assessing your development?